 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty published journal articles and book chapters and shared their expertise at international conferences.
+Recently, faculty presented at conferences, published research articles with colleagues and St. Lawrence alumni, and shared their expertise as podcast guests.

 Meet Our Faculty